Are you open to the possibility that you can achieve more than you have ever imagined?

 You'll receive your admission decision sooner, allowing you to plan and prepare better during the rest of your senior year.

-Non-traditional applicants should follow the same instructions for high school applicants.
-Those students who have graduated more than two years ago from high school are not required to submit SAT or ACT scores.
+If you've never attended college after high school graduation, and you graduated more than two years ago, you are considered a nontraditional applicant and you should follow the same instructions for high school applicants.
+In addition, if you graduated from high school more than two years ago, you are not required to submit SAT or ACT scores.